Firas998/OpenGL-Black-Flag/README.md

 -   OpenGL 4.3 or later.
 You need to update the glad version used by CGP.
 To do so, download glad from https://stratus.binets.fr/s/iBSsXigDxtsJMjS
     Replace the glad folder in `library/third_party` with the downloaded version.

--   Assimp: install using vspkg:
+-   Assimp: install using vcpkg:

     > ```
     > git clone https://github.com/Microsoft/vcpkg.git